-d) Details of shareholders holding more than 5% shares of the Company
+c) Details of shareholders holding more than 5% shares of the Company

-Name As at 31 March 2022 As at 31 March 2021 Number of shares % holding in the Company Number of shares % holding in the Company (i) Deutsche Bank Trust Company Americas 112,197,686 6.09% 113,424,642 6.16% (ii) Catalyst Trusteeship Limited - - 445,348,990 24.19% (iii) Yes Bank Limited 456,246,990 24.78% - -
+Name As at 31 March 2023 As at 31 M arch 2022 Number of shares % holding in the Company Number of shares % holding in the Company (i) Deutsche Bank Trust Company Americas 11,06,41,251 6.01% 11,21,97,686 6.09% (ii) J C Flowers Asset Reconstruction Private Limited 44,53,48,990 24.19% - - (iii) Yes Bank Limited - - 45,62,46,990 24.78%

-Shareholding disclosed above does not include shares issued but kept in abeyance as at the balance sheet date due to the reasons stated in foot note (h) below
+Shareholding disclosed above does not include shares issued but kept in abeyance as at the balance sheet date due to the reasons stated in foot note (g) below

-In terms of the Scheme, the Board of Directors of the Company at their meeting held on 26 March 2018 issued and allotted equity shares to the shareholders of Videocon D2H Limited (D2H), including Deutsche Bank Trust Company Americas, which held the underlying equity shares of D2H against which American Depository Shares ("ADSs") were issued and listed on Nasdaq Global Market ("Nasdaq").
+\ In terms of the Scheme of arrangement to merge Videocon D2H Limited, the Board of Directors of the Company at their meeting held on 26 March 2018 issued and allotted equity shares to the shareholders of Videocon D2H Limited (D2H), including Deutsche Bank Trust Company Americas, which held the underlying equity shares of D2H against which American Depository Shares ("ADSs") were issued and listed on Nasdaq Global Market ("Nasdaq").
 In terms of the Scheme, the said ADSs were to be voluntarily delisted from Nasdaq.
 Accordingly, the said ADS were delisted from Nasdaq and in terms of the Scheme, the ADS holders of D2H were issued Global Depositary Receipts (the "GDRs") of Dish TV India Limited.

-e) Subscribed and fully paid up shares include:
+d) Subscribed and fully paid up shares include:

-26,23,960 (31 March 2021: 26,23,960) equity shares of Re.
+26,23,960 (31 March 2022: 26,23,960) equity shares of Re.
 1 each, fully paid up, issued to the employees, under Employee Stock Option Plan, i.e., ESOP 2007.

-- f) 1,80,00,000 equity shares of Re.
-1 each are reserved for issue under Employee Stock Option Plan 2018. (refer note 46 for terms and amount etc.) - q) Aggregate number of bonus share issued, shares issued for consideration other than cash and shares bought back during the period of five years immediately preceding the reporting date - (i) The Company has issued 857,785,642 numbers of shares under the scheme of merger, out of which 775,256,159 numbers of shares have been allotted during the previous year without payment being received in cash (also refer footnote (h) below); and - (ii) Other than aforementioned, no share has been allotted by way of bonus issues and no share has been bought back in the current year and preceding five years h) The allotment of 82,529,483 equity shares of the Company has been kept in abeyance, due to litigation, till such time the claim over the title of the share is ascertained by appropriate statutory or judicial bodies.
+- e) 1,80,00,000 equity shares of Re.
+1 each are reserved for issue under Employee Stock Option Plan 2018. (refer note 44 for terms and amount etc.) - f) Aggregate number of bonus share issued, shares issued for consideration other than cash and shares bought back during the period of five years immediately preceding the reporting date - (i) The Company has issued 857,785,642 numbers of shares under the scheme of merger, out of which 775,256,159 numbers of shares have been allotted without payment being received in cash (also refer footnote (g) below); and - (ii) Other than aforementioned, no share has been allotted by way of bonus issues and no share has been bought back in the current year and preceding five years. - g) The allotment of 82,529,483 equity shares of the Company has been kept in abeyance, due to litigation, till such time the claim over the title of the share is ascertained by appropriate statutory or judicial bodies.

-STANDALONE SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES AND OTHER EXPLANATORY INFORMATION i) Details of shares held by promoters
+STANDALONE SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES AND OTHER EXPLANATORY INFORMATION h) Details of shares held by promoters